drrcool/MMTQueue/README.md

 * Coordiante for a1689 for Chilingarian was not entered.
 * Berger test object has 0 repeats.
 Changed to 1
 * One of smith's targets has 0 repeats.
 Changed to 1
+* Most of smith's targets have 0 repeats

   # Run the code
   python MMTQueue.py 2016a
+  python queue_summary.py 2016a > schedule_notes.txt

+  If you want to modify the queue mid run, you will need to edit the donefile.dat file.
+The columns are labeled, but you will need to included ObjID (field name)  PI (must match scheduled name)  CompletedRepeats (how many ditherpatterns were completed previously, this should be a total) totalTimeCompleted (how much time was spent on their target previously, including overheads)

+  Then you will need to modify fitdates.dat.
+These are the days to include in the new schedule.
+Clearly, remove dates that have passed.
+Also ** NOTE THAT THESE ARE UT DATES (so local date +1) **

+  You'll want to send schedule.pdf and schedule_notes.txt to queue observers